AdnanHodzic/auto-cpufreq/README.md

 [AUR package is available](https://aur.archlinux.org/packages/auto-cpufreq-git/) for install.
 After which `auto-cpufreq` will be available as a binary and you can skip to [auto-cpufreq: modes and options](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-modes-and-options) for further reference.

+### Install - auto-cpufreq daemon

+Necessary changes are made to the system for auto-cpufreq CPU optimizaton to persist across reboots.
+Daemon is deployed and then started as a systemd service.
+Changes are made automatically and live log is made for monitoring purposes.

+`sudo auto-cpufreq --install`

+After daemon is installed, `auto-cpufreq` is available as a binary and is running in the background.
+Its logs can be viewed by running: `auto-cpufreq --log`

+Since daemon is running as a systemd service, its status can be seen by running:

+`systemctl status auto-cpufreq`

+### Remove - auto-cpufreq daemon

+auto-cpufreq daemon and its systemd service, along with all its persistent changes can be removed by running:

+`sudo auto-cpufreq --remove`

 ## How to run auto-cpufreq

 auto-cpufreq can be run by simply running the `auto-cpufreq` and following on screen instructions, i.e: